Right to Read inquiry report: Early screening

 skills, focusing on word-reading accuracy and fluency.
 (Note: Sources:)

 Reading interventions

 The report recommends that the education system should provide early and tiered, evidence-based interventions in kindergarten and the first or second grade, and these interventions need to be monitored and evaluated.

-Accomodations
+Accommodations

 According to the report, "Schools must provide accommodations alongside evidence-based curriculum and intervention strategies."
 When instruction is systematic and explicit, and supplemented with evidence-based interventions, fewer students will need accommodations.
 However, when required, accommodations should be timely, effective, and supported.

 Assessments

 The report concluded that, with effective instruction, fewer students will require professional assessments.
 Furthermore, school boards should have clear, transparent, written criteria and processes for referring students with suspected reading disabilities, and these processes should be implemented in a timely manner.
 Professional assessments should also be available for all students, regardless of their parents' ability to pay.